rafaelmartins/marrie/README.rst

 * Section config:

-  - fetch_command: command used to download the podcast files, e.g. using curl, wget, etc.
+  - fetch_command: command used to download the podcast files, e.g. using aria2,
+    wget, etc.
   - player_command: command used to play the podcast files, e.g using mplayer.
   - media_dir: directory path where the podcast files will be saved, in sub